George Bignotti: Life and career

 For 1966, Bignotti served as chief mechanic for the team run by oil magnate John W. Mecom Jr. for the Indianapolis 500.
 Graham Hill won the race for the team, while teammate Jackie Stewart led the most laps before dropping out with a mechanical failure.
 At the close of the decade, Bignotti joined Parnelli Jones' Vel's Parnelli Jones Racing team, finding more success.
 Serving as chief mechanic for Al Unser, Bignotti won the 1970 and 1971 Indianapolis 500 as well as the 1970 USAC Championship, winning ten races during the season and equaling the feat achieved by himself and Foyt in 1964.
 Bignotti won two further USAC Championships with Joe Leonard in 1971 and 1972.
 Bignotti joined forces with Patrick Racing beginning in 1973, finding success with driver Gordon Johncock with victory in the 1973 Indianapolis 500 and the 1976 USAC Championship.
 In the early 1980s, Bignotti co-owned a team again, joining forces with True Value CEO Dan Cotter to form Bignotti-Cotter Racing.
 With driver Tom Sneva, the team won the 1983 Indianapolis 500—Bignotti's final "500" win.
 The Bignotti-Cotter team appeared for three more seasons fielding cars for Roberto Guerrero in the CART championship before the team folded and Bignotti retired.
 Bignotti's older brother Al co-worked as a mechanic during the Indianapolis 500 victories of 1966, 1970, 1971, and 1983.

 After retirement, Bignotti remained in touch with many of his former drivers, notably A. J. Foyt, with whom he remained friends long after their careers ended despite the fights from their time working together.
 Bignotti was also an avid golfer and played up until age 90.

-Photo of a grave at Crown Hill Cemetery provided to Wikimedia Commons by Crown Hill Foundation.
+Bignotti's grave at Crown Hill Cemetery provided to Wikimedia Commons by Crown Hill Foundation.